Quasiclassical solutions for static quantum black holes: Canonical effective theories

 (Here, we assume that the Hamilton operator is Weyl ordered.
-For a Hamiltonian polynomial in $q$ and $p$, the series always truncates at a finite order and merely rewrites bare moments $\langle\hat{q}^n\hat{p}^m\rangle$ in terms of central moments $\Delta(q^np^m)$ based around basic expectation values according to (\ref{Delta}).
+For a Hamiltonian polynomial in $q$ and $p$, the series always truncates at a finite order.
+It merely rewrites bare moments $\langle\hat{q}^n\hat{p}^m\rangle$ in terms of central moments $\Delta(q^np^m)$.
+These are centered around basic expectation values, according to (\ref{Delta}).
 For non-polynomial Hamiltonians, the series is in general asymptotic.)

-Written as a phase-space function, the Hamiltonian (\ref{Heffgen}) generates equations of motion coupling basic expectation values and moments by applying Hamilton's equations with the Poisson bracket (\ref{Poisson}).
+Written as a phase-space function, the Hamiltonian (\ref{Heffgen}) generates equations of motion.
+This is accomplished by coupling basic expectation values and moments, such as $\langle\hat{q}\rangle$ and $\langle\hat{p}\rangle$, by applying Hamilton's equations with the Poisson bracket (\ref{Poisson}).
 However, while it can easily be seen that $\{\langle\hat{q}\rangle,\langle\hat{p}\rangle\}=1$ is of canonical form, the moments are not canonical variables.
 For instance, $\{\Delta(q^2),\Delta(p^2)\}=4\Delta(qp)$.
 More generally, second-order moments of $M$ classical degrees of freedom have brackets equivalent to the Lie algebra ${\rm sp}(2M,{\mathbb R})$ \cite{Bosonize,EffPotRealize}, while higher-order moments have brackets quadratic in moments \cite{EffAc,HigherMoments}.

 It is therefore convenient to apply a transformation from moments to canonical coordinates.
-Such a transformation always exists locally according to the Darboux theorem \cite{Arnold} or its extension to Poisson manifolds \cite{Weinstein}.
+Such a transformation always exists locally, according to the Darboux theorem \cite{Arnold} or its extension to Poisson manifolds \cite{Weinstein}.
 To second order for a single classical degree of freedom, canonical coordinates for the moments $\Delta(q^2)$, $\Delta(qp)$ and $\Delta(p^2)$ are given by $(s,p_s)$ such that \cite{VariationalEffAc,EnvQuantumChaos,QHDTunneling}